webplatform/docs/css/properties/shape-outside/index.md

 |Applies to=Floats
 |Inherited=No
 |Media=visual
-|Computed value=Computed lengths for <basic-shape>, the absolute URI for <uri>, otherwise as specified.
+|Computed value=Computed lengths for <basic-shape>, the absolute URI for <image>, otherwise as specified.
 |Animatable=Yes
 |CSS percentages=N/A
 |Values={{CSS Property Value